anisotropi4/magpie/README.md

     $ ./run.sh

-This will download, update to a point in time and create a set of geometric point, lines, multilinestrings, multipolygons and other_relations geojson objects filtered to contain rail related data.
+This will download, update to a point in time and create a set of geometric point, and line GeoPKG and geojson objects filtered to contain rail related data.

 ## Dependencies